 Like every great show, the parades of Magic Kingdom have both a frontstage and backstage.
 The frontstage is the parade route where audiences watch the procession, but the backstage remains unseen.
-Disney’s Keys to the Kingdom Tour leads you into the hidden areas where cast members step out of character and floats are staged, stored, and maintained by technicians.
-Lovers of parades find this experience thrilling, as they witness the inner workings of the cast and crew, from redesigning floats to testing countless lightbulbs for Disney’s Electrical Parade.
+Disney’s Keys to the Kingdom Tour leads you into the hidden areas where cast members step out of character, and floats are staged, stored, and maintained by technicians.

 2 – Utilidors